albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

 Both actions will return a successful delete, where only one of them should succeed.
 At a first glance this may not be a problem, but in reality is.
 In either case, the office is deleted from the database.
 As mentioned before, both calls may do further action based on the result of the delete operation.
 For example, an email is sent to a third party saying the that office was deleted only when the office is actually deleted.
 In this example, the receiver will receive two identical emails, which may be confusing.

-We can reuse [the same approach we used to ensure the update operation is atomic]({{ '/docs/data/custom-queries/update/#how-can-we-protect-ourselves-against-issues-related-to-concurrency' | absolute_url }}), to ensure that the delete operation is atomic.
+We can reuse [the same approach we used before when we dealt with a similar problem when dealing with updates]({{ '/docs/data/custom-queries/update/#how-can-we-protect-ourselves-against-issues-related-to-concurrency' | absolute_url }}), to ensure that the delete operation is atomic.

 ```java
   @Override